FeynCalc/PHI/oldReadMe.txt

 As of version 4.1.1 of FeynCalc, PHI is distributed with FeynCalc.
 A changelog and further information than given below can be found at http://www.feyncalc.org/phi/.
-Future changelogs will be given in in the main FeynCalc readme file FCReadme.txt.
+Future changelogs will be given in the main FeynCalc readme file FCReadme.txt.